ajslater/picopt/README.md

 Picopt depends on Python [PIL](http://www.pythonware.com/products/pil/) to identify files and Python [rarfile](https://pypi.python.org/pypi/rarfile) to open CBRs.

-Picopt drops hidden timestamps at the root of your image directories to avoid reoptimizing images picopt has already optimized.
+Picopt will optionally drop hidden timestamps at the root of your image directories to avoid reoptimizing images picopt has already optimized.

-The actual image optimization is accomplished by external programs.
+The actual image optimization is best accomplished by external programs.

 ## <a name="philosophy">Conversion Philosophy</a>

 ### Lossy Images

-JPEG & WebP images are likely the best and most practical lossy image formats.
-Converting lossy images rarely makes sense and so picopt optimizes them in their current format.
+JPEG & Lossy WebP images are likely the best and most practical lossy image formats.
+Converting lossy images rarely makes sense and so picopt only optimizes them in their current format.

 ### Lossless Images